N3FS/N3FS-website/_help/donations.md

   title: About
 ---

-N3FS is run and paid for by the server admins.
-The costs of running this server are listed below.
+N3FS is run and paid for by the admins.
+The costs of running the servers are listed below.

-## Donators
+## Donating

-If you would like to help support the server financially, please get in touch with any of the admins!
+If you would like to help support us financially, please check out the links below!
 Every little bit helps, and we appreciate every donation, no matter how small.

+<a href="https://www.patreon.com/dangeraspect" class="action">Patreon (for monthly, recurring donations)</a>

+<a href="https://ko-fi.com/joeyfoo" class="action">Ko-Fi (for one-off donations)</a>

 In exchange for your donation, we will grant you the Donator role.
 It looks fancy, but that's all it does.
 Donations do not come with any other benefits.